Kering Award for Sustainable Fashion

 Instead of taking a passive reductionism or down/re/upcycling approach, Regenerative Sustainability Activism advocates proactive engagement from an industrial entry point.
 Essentially, it is about making sustainability as easy and accessible as daily conveniences like putting on clothes and commuting.

 One great example is to design garments that have photosynthetic or pollution-filtering properties.
 This will allow the fashion industry to have an output for carbon negativity (climate positivity) rather than reducing or offsetting the footprint.

-With this concept in mind, I embarked on the research of developing the Post Carbon Fashion material.
+With this concept in mind, we embarked on the research of developing the Post Carbon Fashion coating.
 While post carbon refers to post carbon emission, photosynthesis activity which absorbs carbon dioxide becomes the obvious starting point.